SujoyGhosh-scott/treecharts-monorepo/packages/treecharts/README.md

 # TreeCharts

-A flexible and customizable library for creating tree visualizations.
+A flexible and customizable library for creating tree visualizations with multiple rendering types and advanced styling options.

 ## Installation